stuartpb/bagtent/README.md

 # bagtent

-A spec for repositories of loosely-structured content
+A spec for repositories of loosely-structured content, and tools for working with it